yasin-herken/yasin-herken/README.md

   ## 🔭 Current Projects

-  Here are some of the projects I've been working on:
+  Here are some of the projects I worked on.

  <div align="center">
     <p align="center">